Perspective | Final Four takeaways: Gonzaga chases history, while three teams chase Gonzaga

-Gonzaga, now 30-0 in pursuit of the sport’s first perfect season since 1976, has reached one Final Four, losing in the 2017 national title game.
-Houston made five Final Fours under Hall of Fame coach Guy V. Lewis between 1967 and 1984, losing most famously to North Carolina State in 1983′s championship game on Lorenzo Charles’s buzzer-beating dunk.
+Gonzaga, now 30-0 in pursuit of the sport’s first perfect season since 1976, has reached one previous Final Four, losing in the 2017 national title game.
+Houston made five Final Fours under Hall of Fame coach Guy V. Lewis between 1967 and 1984, losing most famously to North Carolina State in the 1983 championship game on Lorenzo Charles’s buzzer-beating dunk.

 The other No. 1 seed still playing is Baylor, which reached the Final Four in both 1948 and 1950 — when this was an eight-team tournament.
 The Bears lost the final in 1948 to Kentucky.

-So, it will be Cinderella — No. 11 seed UCLA, which won the last of its titles in 1995 — against three high seeds, each seeking a first national title.
+So it will be Cinderella — No. 11 seed UCLA, which won the most recent of its titles in 1995 — against three high seeds, each seeking a first national championship.

 Nothing happened this week to change the minds of those who have thought since December that Gonzaga and Baylor were meant to play for this championship.
 The two schools were supposed to play in Indianapolis on Dec.
 5, but the game was called off a couple of hours before tip-off after positive tests involving two members of the Gonzaga traveling party.